ddahawkins-TUDelft/module_demand_electricity/README.md

 # European electricity demand

-This module prepares electricity demand timeseries for Europe at arbitrary resolution, based on ENTSO-E historical load data.
+This module prepares hourly electricity-demand time series for European regions at arbitrary spatial resolution.
+National demand data from multiple sources are combined and cleaned before being spatially disaggregated using population data and aggregated to user-provided target regions.

+The module supports configurable gap filling, including deterministic cleaning rules and advanced country- and period-specific strategies, whilst retaining provenance for observed and filled demand values.

 <!-- Place an attractive image of module outputs here -->
 <p align="center">